Fairyhouse Winter Festival Listed Handicap Chase Preview, Tips, Runners & Trends (Winter Festival)

 Fairyhouse Winter Festival Listed Handicap Chase Trend Analysis

-❌ The worst performing factor that has failed to produce a single winner is when runners ran on Good ground on debut, when backing these, the trend shows a record of 0-37.
+❌ The worst performing factor that has failed to produce a single winner is when runners had 3 career wins in Jumps (Chase) races, when backing these, the trend shows a record of 0-38.

 The course which has produced the most winners of the Fairyhouse Winter Festival Listed Handicap Chase is Punchestown; there have been a total of 5 winners of this race who ran at Punchestown last time out.
 The next best courses, which have produced the second most winners, are Navan, Galway and Naas; there have been a total of 3 winners from each of those courses.